renatootescu/tampermonkey-script-low-vis-linkedin-jobs/README.md

 # script-hide-promoted-linkedin
-Tampermonkey script to hide "promoted"  jobs when browsing Linkedin Jobs
+Tampermonkey script to hide "viewed/saved" jobs when browsing Linkedin Jobs

 ## PROBLEM

 Linkedin Job Search shows jobs already viewed/saved together with new jobs.
-These jobs appear in search result and are redundant.
+These jobs should have a lower visibility as they have already been seen.

 ## SOLUTION